angry-tony/A-collection-of-OSS-tools/README.md

 ---
 ## Metrics

-> Collection, analysis, and storage of metrics, telemetry, and instrumentation data from almost any source
+> Collection, analysis, and storage of metrics, telemetry, and instrumentation data from almost any source - see also [Dashboards and Data Visualization](#dashboards-and-data-visualization)

 * [collectd](http://collectd.org/) - Collects system performance statistics -- `C`
 * [collectd Related Sites](http://collectd.org/related.shtml) - Great tools that integrate with collectd -- `collection`